blinksh/docs/docs/basics/commands.md

 **Reverse Search.** Typing the same commands is repetitive and sometimes on a cramped phone keyboard the experience may not be the best.
 With `Ctrl ^-r` you can access your command history menu.
 Start typing parts of the command and Blink Shell will match and suggest as you go.

 **SCP and SFTP.** Blink gives you the usual basic commands to copy and move files between your system and the remote.
 For example, you can type `scp file.txt user@remotehost:` to copy the `file.txt` on your local machine to the remote host.
-You can find more information about this command online.
+You can find a more in-depth explanation [here](advanced/unix-roundup.md#remote-transfer-tools).

 **Basic UNIX toolbox.** Within Blink, we have embedded a basic UNIX toolbox.
 You will find some network operations like `ping` or `nc`, file operations like `mkdir`, `grep`, and even the small “popular” editor `ed`.
+You can find a more in-depth look at all the commnads [here](advanced/unix-roundup.md).